 - “The History of Sexuality”, in Tim Whitmarsh ed.
 The Cambridge Companion to the Greek and Roman Novel (Cambridge, 2008), 39-55.

 - “Marrying Mesopotamia: Female Sexuality and Cultural Resistance in Iamblichus” Babylonian Tales” in Ramus vol 35 no. 1 (2006), 78-101.

 - “Metaphor, Gender, and the Ancient Greek Novel”, in Stephen Harrison, Michael Paschalis and Stavros Frangoulidis eds.
 Metaphor and the Ancient Novel (Groningen, 2005), 1-22.

 - “Sense and Sententiousness in the Ancient Greek Novels” in Sharrock and Morales eds.
 Intratextuality (see above, Oxford, 2000), 67-88.

 - “Constructing Gender in Musaeus” Hero and Leander” in Richard Miles ed.
 Constructing Identities in Late Antiquity (London, 1999), 41-69.

 - “The Torturer”s Apprentice: Parrhasius and the Limits of Art”, in Jas Elsner ed.
 Art and Text in the Roman World (Cambridge, 1996), 182-209.

 - “The Taming of the View: Natural Curiosities in Leukippe and Kleitophon”, Groningen Colloquia on the Novel 6 (1995), 39-50.

-- A book length project on imperial Greek fiction (prose and poetry) and sexual politics.
+- The Martin Lectures 2022: on imperial fiction and sexual politics.